 IU Health Methodist Hospital is the largest hospital in the state of Indiana, and recognized as providing excellent patient care.
-A convenient monorail links Riley and Methodist Hospitals.
-Allergy/ Immunology fellows will work with Jay Jin, MD, in the Adult Allergy clinic at the Methodist Professional Center, and learn how to manage complex cases in the outpatient setting
+A convenient shuttle links Riley and Methodist Hospitals.
+Allergy/ Immunology fellows work with Jay Jin, MD, in the Adult Allergy clinic at the Methodist Professional Center and learn how to manage complex cases in the outpatient setting

 IU Health University Hospital

 IU Health University Hospital in Indianapolis is a tertiary-care referral hospital with nationally and internationally recognized programs in specialized care and is recognized for its clinical excellence and research.
 Physicians, surgeons, nurses and staff care for more than 57,000 patients a year.
 At University and Riley Hospitals, Allergy/Immunology fellows will work with immunologist Robert Nelson, MD, learning how to diagnose and care for adults and children with immune deficiencies.
 Nelson also guides the Bone Marrow and Stem Cell Transplantation program.